 Lithuania adds to EU momentum on Russia sanctions

-Lithuania has joined Estonia and the UK as the third EU state to pass a law against human rights abuse in Russia in the name of Sergei Magnitsky.
+Lithuania has joined Estonia and the UK as the third EU state to pass a law against human rights abuses in Russia in the name of Sergei Magnitsky.

 MPs passed the Magnitsky Act by 91 votes to zero in Vilnius on Thursday (16 November), eight years after Magnitsky, a lawyer, died in jail in Russia after exposing fraud by Russian officials.